rhollister/kindlecatcher/README.md

 | bedroom|
 | sensual|

-`ignoreParentheticals.dat` - List of words to ignore in book titles when searching for series names
+`ignoreParentheticals.dat` - List of words in paranthesis to ignore in book titles when searching for series names
 1. E.g. In the title _Animal Farm (Illustrated)_, ignore "illustrated" as a book series

 |Examples|